wso2/docs-devant/en/docs/rag-ingestion.md

 2. Enter the API key in the **Embedding Model API Key** field.

     ???+ info "Info"
-        Refer to the [OpenAI Platform documentation](https://platform.openai.com/docs/guides/embeddings) to create an API key.
+        To create an API key, refer to the [OpenAI Platform documentation](https://platform.openai.com/docs/guides/embeddings).

 3. Click **Next**.

 ## Step 3: Configure Chunking

-Since large documents cannot be processed at once, we use chunking to break them into manageable parts.
+Chunking is used to break large documents into manageable parts because processing them all at once is not feasible.
 **Chunking strategy**, **Max segment size**, and **Max overlap size** are automatically populated with default values.
 You can modify them if needed.

 ???+ info "Info"
     - **Chunking strategy** defines how text is split into smaller, manageable pieces (chunks).
     - **Max segment size** determines the maximum length of tokens for each chunk.
-    - **Max overlap size** defines how many tokens are repeated between consecutive chunks.
+    - **Max overlap size** defines how many tokens repeat between consecutive chunks.

 ## Step 4: Upload Source Files